RomainBenetiere/Getting-and-Cleaning-Data/README.md

 ## How to run the script

-To run the script, open the file run_analysis.R with R, go to "edit" and then "execute all" - The script does the following:
+To run the script, open the file run_analysis.R with R, go to "edit" and then "execute all" - The script does the following :

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.